The Tour de France stands out as the top long-distance cycling race in the world.

 Many people will visit to watch the action.
 This makes it vital to plan stays in advance.

-Hotels and other places to stay will fill up fast.
+Hotels and other accommodations will fill up quickly.

 Table of Contents